Love Alarm: Season 1

 On December 30, 2019, Netflix unveiled the 10 most loved shows in South Korea in 2019, in which the series was ranked eighth.
-Forbes's Joan MacDonald said that Love Alarm gives the familiar romance drama "a fresh twist" by introducing a mobile app and found that "Kim So-hyun is well cast as Jo-jo".
+Forbes's Joan MacDonald wrote that Love Alarm gives the familiar romance drama "a fresh twist" by introducing a mobile app and found that "Kim So-hyun is well cast as Jo-jo".
 Maggie Adan of Cosmopolitan Philippines wrote that she "initially found the motivations of the characters a little irrational and [shallow] ... but afterlooking back on [her] teenage years and recalling that [she] was prone to blowing things out of proportion and being melodramatic about love and relationships at that age, too, [she] realised that the show is actually more truthful than [she] give it credit for ... it just doesn't resonate with [her] anymore" Stephen McCarty from the South China Morning Post opined that "Love Alarm is not only an innocent love story but also deals with data protection, gay rights, the extreme consequences of heartache, and smartphone invasion."

 Cinema Escapist's Richard Yu commends Love Alarm for being a social commentary on the negative influence of social media in today's society.
 He posits:

 Season 2

 Season 2 of Love Alarm primarily received negative to mixed reviews from the critics.
 Pierce Conran of South China Morning Post gave a rating of 2 out of 5 and said, "There is even less meat to the story than first time around, and some jarring secondary plot lines that try to mix in social commentary are distracting."
 Greg Wheeler of The Review Geek gave a rating of 5 out of 10 and said, "Ultimately though Love Alarm serves up a lukewarm offering that's going to feel colder for fans expecting a red-hot follow-up to what's come before.
 If you can go in with no expectations, Love Alarm certainly has enough to enjoy, but there's equally nothing here that really stands out.
 This follow-up uses all the K-drama tricks in the book and does so with very little aplomb.
 This is one alarm that's very unlikely to ring for a third season."
 However, the series was generally well-received as it managed to rank as the 6th most watched Korean drama worldwide in Netflix in 2021.
+Gabriela Silva writing for "Screen Rant" said "when it comes to K-dramas, many only last for one season.
+The grand success of Netflix's Love Alarm, based on a webtoon from 2019 left fans wanting more drama, romance, and some answers to the fate of the main characters.